imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 end
 ```

-Here's, we've used Factory Girl's traits API to define what it means
+Here, we've used Factory Girl's traits API to define what it means to
-to be an adult and a minor in the factory itself, so if we ever have
+be both an adult and a minor in the factory itself, so if we ever have
 to use that concept again the knowledge for how to do that is
 contained in one place.
 Well done to us!

 But hang on.
 Haven't we just reintroduced the mystery guest smell that
 we were trying so hard to get away from?
 You might observe that these
-tests look fundamentally the same as the ones that we started
+tests look fundamentally the same as the ones that we started out
 with.

 Used in this way, factories are just a different kind of shared
 fixture.
-We have the same drawback of obscure tests, and we've taken
+We have the same drawback of having test obscurity, and we've
-the penalty of slower tests because these objects have to be built
+taken the penalty of slower tests because these objects have to be
-afresh for every single example.
+built afresh for every single example.
 What was the point?

-Traits are more of an advanced feature in Factory Girl.
-They might be
+Okay, okay.
+Traits are more of an advanced feature in Factory
-useful, but they don't solve any problems that we have at this
+Girl.
+They might be useful, but they don't solve any problems that we
-point.
+have at this point.
 How about we just keep things simple:

 ```ruby
 # spec/factories/user.rb